nebari-dev/.github/README.md

 # .github

-This is a meta repository that defines some shared files that the repositories for the repositories under the `Nebari-dev` organization.
+This is a meta repository that defines some shared files for the repositories under the `Nebari-dev` organization.

 ## Files in this repository